An Answer from Our Experienced Bicycle Accident Lawyer

 A car can hit you – When you’re riding on the shoulder of the road with the flow of traffic, drivers are more likely to notice you and thus less likely to hit you when making a turn.
 However, cyclists crossing streets from sidewalks tend to be overlooked by drivers at intersections because they expect to see only pedestrians.
 Therefore, riding on the sidewalk makes you less visible and thus more susceptible to vehicle collisions.

 It is illegal – Some states ban cyclists from using the sidewalk, unless you are walking with it or if you are a minor.
 A bicycle accident lawyer will tell you that many states treat cyclists and bikes like cars, and you can get a ticket for not riding on the road.
 The basic expectation in these states is that you ride your bike under the same road rules that car drivers follow.

-In certain situations, it can be safer – At night and in the early hours of the morning, the sidewalks are usually empty.
-If the road is too dark, car drivers are not likely to see you.
+At night and in the early hours of the morning — During this time, sidewalks are usually empty.
+If the road is too dark, car drivers are less likely to see you.
 It is also in the early hours of the morning when traffic is so light that drivers tend to speed.
 In these situations, you are safer riding your bike on the sidewalk.
 You are less likely to injure yourself or others.
 If a police officer sees you, it is probable that he will let you off the hook since it is dark.